The Fourfold Path for Healing Ourselves and Our World by Desmond Tutu and Mpho Tutu

 1) Telling the Story

 In “Telling the Story” they explain how you can restore your dignity after you have been harmed.
-By either verbalizing or writing out your story, your experience, you can start to understand and make sense or meaning of your pain and hurt.
-Through therapy and by speaking with a therapist allows you to tell your story, your experience, uninterrupted, and all from your point of view. expressing your story allows you to start the journey towards healing and releasing your anger, your hurt your resentment your pain.
+By either verbalizing or writing out your story, and your experience, you can start to understand and make sense of the meaning of your pain and hurt.
+Through therapy and speaking with a therapists in Ottawa allows you to tell your story, your experience, uninterrupted, and all from your point of view. expressing your story allows you to start the journey towards healing and releasing your anger, your hurt your resentment your pain.

 2) Naming the Hurt

-In “Naming the Hurt” they explain how the hurt needs to be voiced and how never naming your pain or talking about this injury can having lasting effects and emotional scares. too often we are too embarrassed or ashamed to talk abut our experiences.
+In “Naming the Hurt” they explain how the hurt needs to be voiced and how never naming your pain or talking about this injury can have lasting effects and emotional scars. too often we are too embarrassed or ashamed to talk about our experiences.
 We may have grown up in a home where we were taught to “not share our dirty laundry in public”.
 Telling our stories to others, helps us heal.
 It can be restorative because naming the hurt helps to release the negative emotions tied up in the experience.
-By externalizing the experience we allow others to empathize with our pain and offer their support and understanding to the difficult journey we have experienced.
+By externalizing the experience we allow others to empathize with our pain and offer their support and understanding of the difficult journey we have experienced.